-November is Alzheimer’s Awareness Month and Professor Joseph Gaugler answers questions about what Alzheimer’s is, its symptoms, and risk factors.
+November is National Family Caregivers Month and Professor Joseph Gaugler answers questions about what family caregivers are, what they do, and the common challenges they face.

 The University of Minnesota is the first higher-ed institution in Minnesota to join the Global Network of Age-Friendly Universities.